xuf-95/xufei-wiki/content/concepts/bigdata/Correlated Subquery.md

 ---
-Aliases: [correlated subquery, synchronized subquery]
-Tags: [incubating]
+aliases:
+  - correlated subquery
+  - synchronized subquery
+tags:
+  - incubating
-publish: true
+publish: false
 ---

 A [[SQL]] query nested inside another query that uses the values from the outer/parent query.
 Because the correlated subquery can be evaluated once for each row in the outer query, it can be slow.